Join Our Staff

 Here is just a sampling of the roles you’ll practice this summer that will help you develop your 4 Cs:

-- Good communicator – Our staff members interact with people aged 4 – 400, which means that they must learn how to connect with people across all age ranges.
+- Good communicator – Our staff members are communicating and learning to connect with people across all age ranges on a daily basis.

 - Community player – Sometimes our staff members are bombarded with what feels like a million challenges all at once.
 Staff and the Leadership Team members work together daily to overcome problems, develop new ideas, and best support our campers.
-But that’s okay, our staff members use their resources like Leadership Team members and fellow staff members to problem solve together and come out stronger.
+Our staff members use their resources like Leadership Team members and fellow staff members to problem solve together and come out stronger.

 - Creative thinker – Our staff members love to add twists to old games and activities to make them new, fresh, and engaging.
-They learn how to think on the fly!
+They learn how to plan out a creative schedule and to think on the fly when things don’t go as planned!

-- Leader – Our staff members are responsible for little people, which means that they must practice being responsible leaders that their campers can always lean on.
+- Leader – Our staff members are responsible for young people, meaning they must practice being responsible leaders that their campers can lean on.

 Kinneret Staff Positions

 At Kinneret, we have two broad themes of staff members: group counselors and specialists.
 Group counselors spend their whole summer with one group of campers, lead the day and facilitate activities for their group, and work with their Leadership Team member to create a memorable summer for their campers.
-Specialists spend their summer at an activity (like ponies or arts and crafts), get to spend time with multiple different groups every day, and introduce campers to new projects and programs at their activity.
+Specialists spend their summer at an activity (like Ponies or Arts and Crafts), spending time with many different groups each day, and introducing campers to new interests through play-based projects and hands-on learning opportunities.
 You can learn more about Kinneret’s staff positions here!

 How to Apply